 Bellwright: How to Get Strap Fast and Fix Mid-Game Shortages

-The ugly Bellwright moment is easy to recognize: your village finally looks like it has momentum, your crafting benches are busy, your research queue is lined up, and then the whole run starts leaning on one material you never had to respect before.
+The ugly Bellwright moment is easy to recognize: your village finally has momentum, your benches are busy, your research queue is lined up, and then the whole run starts leaning on one material you never had to respect before.
 That material is Strap.
-If you need the practical answer first, here it is: farm bandits for your early supply, especially patrols and camps, use traders only to patch shortfalls, and push your settlement toward Village Hall → Toolmaker so you can move from random drops to repeatable production.
+Here is the practical answer first: farm bandit patrols and camps for your early supply, lean on traders only to patch shortfalls, and push your settlement toward Village Hall → Toolmaker so you craft Strap on demand from 1 Wood + 1 Bronze Ingot instead of praying for drops.

 Advertisement